mozilla-services/docs/source/token/user-flow.rst

 Here's the proposed two-step flow (with Browser ID):

-1. the client trades a browser id assertion for an auth token and corresponding secret
+1. the client trades a browser id assertion for an :term:`Auth token` and corresponding secret
-2. the client uses the auth token to sign subsequent requests using two-legged oauth
+2. the client uses the auth token to sign subsequent requests using :term:`MAC Access Auth`.

 Getting an :term:`Auth token` ::